-Vanessa Karam, MA Scott Underwood, MFA David Vega, BA
+Scott Underwood, MFA

 The Department of English is dedicated to offering students a unique learning experience.
 This experience introduces the rigorous study of English, challenging students to explore the dynamic relationship among literature, language, and culture.
 As a part of this exploration, students engage in mindful and critical reflection on a wide range of themes, concepts, and ideologies inherent to the study of English.
 Students develop responses to literature, demonstrating academic learning as well as social awareness and cross-cultural perspectives.
-In this way, the program's approach to English supports the intellectual and personal development of its students, challenging them to engage in self-reflection through the study of English.
+The program's approach to English supports the intellectual and personal development of its students, challenging them to engage in self-reflection through the study of English.